rnmapbox/maps/ios/install-cocoapods.md

 4. Open your Xcode project and ensure that the "Build Settings" parameter "Other linker flags" (`OTHER_LDFLAGS`) contains the CocoaPods generated linker options!
-   * If you have used `react-natve init` to setup your project you can just remove this parameter.
+   * If you have used `react-native init` to setup your project you can just remove this parameter.
 Just select the line and press the backspace key.
    * Alternative, if you setup your Xcode project yourself, ensure that the parent configuration was included with a `$(inherited)` variable.